christianalfoni/impact/docs/index.md

   - title: The best of both worlds
     details: Use your favourite observable primitives to manage state.
 Use Reacts reconciliation model to manage UI.
   - title: Performant and accessible
-    details: Observe state from any parent store, combined with observation in components.
+    details: Observable primitives are more performant and gives an accessible developer experience for state management.
-  - title: Nested functional stores
+  - title: Nested state management
-    details: Built on React context.
-Provide functional stores, pass them observable props and consume from nested components and stores.
+    details: Use the provider to expose your state management in React and receive props as observable primitives
 ---

 <HomeContent>